 - Assessing potential threats, the likelihood of threats happening, and their potential impacts

-- Assessing and prioritizing the level of determined risks (threats and vulnerabilities)
+- Assessing and prioritizing the level of determining risks (threats and vulnerabilities)

 - Creating an action plan